Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Results

 We focus on a $Z_2$ LGT in $2+1$ D with the Hamiltonian

-Here, $W_\square\equiv \prod_{\ell \in \square} \sigma_\ell^x$ is a magnetic-field operator, where $\square$ denotes the elementary (square) plaquettes of the lattice [see \Fig{fig:model}(a)]. $\sigma^x_\ell$ and $\sigma^z_\ell$ are Pauli operators representing gauge link and electric fields on edge $\ell$, respectively.
+Here, $W_\square\equiv \prod_{\ell \in \square} \sigma_\ell^x$ is a magnetic-field operator, where $\square$ denotes the elementary (square) plaquettes of the lattice, see the Methods section. $\sigma^x_\ell$ and $\sigma^z_\ell$ are Pauli operators representing gauge link and electric fields on edge $\ell$, respectively.
 These act on spin-$\frac{1}{2}$ hardcore bosons residing on the edges of a two-dimensional spatial square lattice.
 The first term in \Eq{eq:Z2Hamiltonian} corresponds to the magnetic energy, and the second to the electric energy, with coupling $g$ controlling the relative strength of the two non-commuting contributions.
 In this formulation, the $z$ basis, therefore, represents the electric basis, while the $x$ basis corresponds to the magnetic basis.
 The Hamiltonian is expressed in dimensionless units and $\hbar$ is set to one throughout.

-We consider the joint +1 eigenspace of the Gauss-law operators $G_{j}\equiv \prod_{\ell \in +_j} \sigma^z_\ell$ as the physical Hilbert space, where $\ell \in +_j$ denote the four links adjacent to a lattice site $j$.
+We consider the joint +1 eigenspace of the Gauss-law operators $G_{j}\equiv \prod_{\ell \in +_j} \sigma^z_\ell$ as the physical Hilbert space, where $\ell \in +_j$ denote the links adjacent to a lattice site $j$.
 In the subsequent discussion, we consider a quasi-1D chain composed of $L_x$ plaquettes along the $x$ direction with periodic boundary conditions.
-Fixed boundary conditions are applied along the short side of the chain (with $L_y=1$ plaquettes) as illustrated in \Fig{fig:model}(b).
+Fixed boundary conditions are applied along the short side of the chain (with $L_y=1$ plaquettes) as illustrated in \Fig{fig:model} (a).
 In this configuration, all Gauss laws contain three links at each site.
-Consider a \emph{short-ribbon} operator $V_{y}\equiv \sigma^z_\alpha\sigma^z_\beta$, where $\alpha$ and $\beta$ are the two opposing links along the inner and the outer circumference at an arbitrary position along the closed chain shown in \Fig{fig:model}(b)~\footnote{Note that $V_y$ is independent of $\alpha$ and $\beta$ because, for Gauss law eigenstates, the operator can be acted on by Gauss law operators in such a way that it can be moved around the lattice.}.
-This operator commutes with the Hamiltonian and defines superselection sectors of the model; we work in the $V_y=1$ sector (i.e., short-ribbon operators possess eigenvalue one).
+Consider a \emph{short-ribbon} operator $V_{y}\equiv \sigma^z_\alpha\sigma^z_\beta$, where $\alpha$ and $\beta$ are the two opposing links along the inner and the outer circumference {shown in \Fig{fig:model}}. {The position of $\alpha$ and $\beta$ is arbitrary, and $V_y$ is unique: different choices of $\alpha$ and $\beta$ are related to each other upon application of the Gauss-law operator under which states are invariant} This operator commutes with the Hamiltonian and defines superselection sectors of the model; we work in the $V_y=1$ sector (i.e., short-ribbon operators possess eigenvalue one).